uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 ```

 Query the program for the latest build information.
 If compilation failed this
-function can be used to retrieve the error log, which ComputeAorta will output
+function can be used to retrieve the error log, which oneAPI Construction Kit
-this as a LLVM diagnostic.
+will output this as a LLVM diagnostic.

 ## Image Support